typedb/typedb-docs/07-examples/06-queries.md

 - [Who are the customers who 1) have all called each other and 2) have all called person X at least once?](#who-are-the-customers-who-1-have-all-called-each-other-and-2-have-all-called-person-x-at-least-once)
 - [How does the average call duration among customers aged under 20 compare those aged over 40?](#how-does-the-average-call-duration-among-customers-aged-under-20-compare-with-those-aged-over-40)

-For the rest of this post, we will go through each of these questions to:
+For the rest of this post, we go through each of these questions to:

 - understand their business value,
 - write them as a statement,